alicia-tsai/ccClub/README.md

 ### Our Community

 - Follow us on [Facebook](https://www.facebook.com/ccClub-Python%E8%AE%80%E6%9B%B8%E6%9C%83-143844616425619/) to stay up to date with all of our events.
-- Join our [Facebook study group](https://www.facebook.com/groups/1972307859754060/) if you have attended on of our events.
+- Join our [Facebook study group](https://www.facebook.com/groups/1972307859754060/) if you have attended one of our events.

 ### Support or Contact

-If you have any question or trouble with the page, please feel free to contact `aliciatsai@berkeley.edu`
+Question or trouble with the page?
+Feel free to contact `aliciatsai@berkeley.edu`